MarinaDomingas/flatTire/myBikeHasAFlatTiret.md

 Then, you must check if the tire is really damaged or if it is just empty.

-For that, thoroughly inspect the tire and look for any [signs of tears, pucture or for something that might be stuck on it](#Find-the-cause-of-the-flat).
+For that, thoroughly inspect the tire and look for any [signs of tears, puctures](#Find-the-cause-of-the-flat) or for something that might be stuck on it.

 If you find none, probably the tire is just empty and in need of being pumped up.